migratorydata/getting-started-unity-and-csharp/README.md

 #### Unity Example Application for MigratoryData Client C# API

-This repository contains the source code of the MigratoryData iOS example application.

 Open the Unity project in Unity 2022.* or later.
 Load the scene file located `Assets/Scenes/SampleScene.unity` and press the `Play` button to run the application.

 This demo application connects to the MigratoryData server running at the address `127.0.0.1:8800`.
 It subscribes to the subject `/server/status` and displays the messages received for that subject.
 You can you the PublishButton to publish a message to the subject `/server/status`.